retogerber/MIMIC/config/README.md

 - open preIMC microscopy image
 - draw quadrangles around regions to be registered independently.
 Should contain at least one full core.
 - name each quadrangle by right click -> `Annotations` -> `Set properties` -> `Name`.
 Keep this name in mind since the corresponding core on the preIMS microscopy image has to have the same name.
-- Do this for all cores where the registration didn't work properly.
+- Do this for all regions/cores where the registration didn't work properly.
 - Then go to `File` -> `Export objects as GeoJSON`, **Unselect** `Export as FeatureCollection`, then confirm.
 Save as `results/{PROJECT_NAME}/data/preIMC_location_combined/{PROJECT_NAME}_reg_mask_on_preIMC.geojson`

 - Do the same for the preIMS microscopy image